bluecoastweb/segment_filter/README.md

 segment_filter
 ==============

-ExpressionEngine plugin to enforce strict URLs by disallowing or permitting only certain values for a specified segment.
+ExpressionEngine plugin to enforce strict URLs by permitting only certain values for a specified segment.

 For example, if segment_2 != '' then redirect to /segment_1: